jackylee1/aws-elemental-instant-video-highlights/2_DynamoDB/README.md

 # Module 2: Amazon DynamoDB

 In this module, you'll set up the Amazon DynamoDB tables for the backend Lambda Functions that will indexing your live stream.
-You will also set up the IAM Roles that give the Lambda

 ## Browser